 • COOK the ground meat, sprinkled with taco seasoning, in a medium saucepan over medium heat.
 Cook for about 10 minutes, or until browned through.

-• BUILD your tostada by laying on top of the tostone with guacamole, taco meat, shredded lettuce, pico de gallo and other toppings of choice, such as a drizzle of ranch, chopped cilantro, and jalapeños.
+• BUILD your tostada by layering on top of the tostone with guacamole, taco meat, shredded lettuce, pico de gallo and other toppings of choice, such as a drizzle of ranch, chopped cilantro, and jalapeños.

 • SERVE and enjoy!

-Published by Autumn Michaelis
+Autumn Michaelis

 Autumn Michaelis is an ACSM Certified Exercise Physiologist, with a B.S. in Exercise Science from BYU.
 Though exercise was her first love in the health world, nutrition has become her passion.
 She created the blog Wholefoodfor7, sharing easy and budget-friendly Whole30, Paleo, and gluten-free + dairy-free recipes for families.
 In August 2022, Autumn released the newest Whole30 Endorsed cookbook, Whole Food for Your Family.
+She is mom to 5 boys (yes 5!) and when not in the kitchen can be found adventuring, hiking, and tearing up the dance floor.